POL-C-036, Version 3.0, 30 April 2020

 4.4 Loans to private organisations and individuals

-a) The Museum will consider loans to private organisations provided the use of the material is consistent with the Museum’s public purpose and responsibility, and the borrower is able to meet the requirements set out in this policy statement and the Conditions of loan.
+The Museum will consider loans to private organisations provided the use of the material is consistent with the Museum’s functions and strategic priorities and the borrower is able to meet the requirements set out in this policy and the conditions of loan.

-b) The Museum will not lend to private individuals except with the permission of the Director and only then in accordance with Section 4.2 and the Conditions of loan.
+Loans to private organisations or individuals must be approved by the Director and only then in accordance with Section 4.2 and the conditions of loan.

 4.5 Loans associated with commercial activities

-The Museum may consider loans to shows, fairs, conventions and other commercial ventures as they may serve promotional as well as educational purposes.
-They may be subject to a loan fee.
+The Museum may consider loans toshows, fairs, conventions and other commercial ventures as they may serve promotional as well as educational purposes.
+They may be subject to a loan fee, which may include recovery of part, or all, direct costs and overheads.

-Loans to public corporations may be approved for the purpose of public exhibition or display.
+Loans to corporate businesses may be approved for the purpose of public exhibition or display.

 4.7 Loans for travelling exhibitions

-Loans for travelling exhibitions will be approved if the Delegate is satisfied that all proposed venues conform to the required minimum standards of security and care and that the proposed method of transport will not expose the objects to damage.
+Loans for travelling exhibitions may be approved if the delegate is satisfied that all proposed venues conform to the required minimum standards, including security, environmental conditions, cleaning and care, and that the proposed method of transport will not expose the objects to material damage.

 4.8 Third parties

-e) objects that are required for display by the Museum over the period of the proposed loan; and
+- objects that are required for display by the Museum over the period of the proposed loan

-f) objects which are classed as iconic by the National Museum of Australia.
+- objects which are classed as iconic by the National Museum of Australia

-Objects from the Museum’s collection will normally be lent for a period of up to two years, or up to one year for international loans.
-The loan period may be extended on application subject to the borrower satisfying the Museum that acceptable standards of care are being met.
+Objects from the Museum’s collection will normally be lent for a standard period of up to two years, or up to one year for international loans.
+Consideration may be given for loan periods to be longer than the standard two years and/or be extended on application, subject to the borrower satisfying the Museum that acceptable standards of care can be met and maintained.

 4.11 Operational use restrictions

-The Museum will not lend objects for operational use except with the permission of the Director and only then if the proposed usage accords with the purposes for which the object was originally designed, built or subsequently modified.
+The Museum will not lend objects for operational use except with the approval of the Director and only then if the proposed usage is in accord with the purposes for which the object was originally designed, built or subsequently modified.
 Objects will not be lent for operational use if such use would lead to the degradation of the object beyond normal wear and tear.

-The Museum has specific requirements in relation to loans in its loan agreements.
-These requirements may include:
+All loans will be subject to the Museum and the borrower entering into a loan agreement.
+The Museum has specific requirements in its loan agreements.
+These requirements include:

-e) due diligence regarding provenance of objects for loan;
+- due diligence regarding provenance of objects for loan

 4.13 Costs and charges and reciprocal arrangements